lyuchenyang/Dialogue-to-Video-Retrieval/README.md

 ## Citation ðŸ“„

-Please cite our paper using the bibtex below:
+Please cite our paper using the bibtex below if you found that our paper is useful to you:

 ```bibtex
 @inproceedings{lyu2023dialogue,